dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 The third and fourth columns specify the owner of the file and the owner's group.
 In the Cloud9 environment these will always be
 `ubuntu`.

 The fifth column is the size of the file in bytes.
-Tthe other columns list the last time the file was modified.
+The other columns list the last time the file was modified.

 **The Parent Directory**